Raw feeding: Skin and coat health

 Many raw diets focus on promoting a healthy skin and coat, mainly through the supplementation of essential fatty acids.
 Fatty acids play an important role in the structure and function of cells, while also improving palatability of the diet.
 Omega-6 (n-6) and omega-3 (n-3) are especially important for normal skin function and appearance.
 The skin's ability to produce long chain fatty acids, such as linoleic acid (18:2n-6) and linolenic acid (18:2n-3) is limited.
 For this reason, these fatty acids are especially essential for skin health and many raw diets make sure they are properly supplemented.

 To improve skin and coat health, essential fatty acids are supplied in excess of the Association of American Feed Control Officials (AAFCO) requirements, which results in improved coat sheen and skin health.
 Omega-6 fatty acids, linoleic acid in particular, play an important role in skin barrier function.
 Omega-3 fatty acids also plays an important role in skin health as they help reduce inflammation and can even protect against UV damage.

 Fatty acids supplemented into raw food diets often are seen in a variety of forms.
 Common sources of omega-6 fatty acids in raw diets often include flaxseed, pumpkin and sunflower seeds.
 All these ingredients can be fed as whole seeds or as oils.
-The best sources of omega-3 fatty acids are fish oils, which are usually found in most raw diet formulations.

 Protein availability

 When commercial pet food is made, ingredients in the food are exposed to high temperatures, creating a risk of maillard reaction.
 Maillard reactions are problematic as when this reaction occurs, a reducing sugar binds to the amino group on the amino acids, making the amino acids unavailable to the animal.
-The amino acid most affected by this reaction is lysine, which is an essential amino acid and the first limiting amino acid for the dog, cats and most other vertebrates.
+The amino acid most affected by this reaction is lysine, which is an essential amino acid and the first limiting amino acid for dogs, cats and most other vertebrates.
 Lysine plays a major role in the body including in protein synthesis, as well as carnitine synthesis and obligatory oxidation.
 Thus, some forms of food processing may reduce the amount of available essential nutrient in a dog's food.

-Due to the fact that raw diets do not expose the meat to any high temperatures, the chance of the maillard reaction happening is greatly decreased.
-This means that the amino groups of the amino acids in the meat will be unbound and nutritionally available to the dog for use.
-However, the risk assumed by not cooking or processing meat is the same as when handling raw meat for cooking at home.
-So long as good home and personal hygiene is maintained, there is no increase in threat to health.